 Not all personal injury cases need to go to trial.
 Most will settle.
 However, insurance companies pay more when they are dealing with a plaintiff who is represented by a lawyer who is known to take cases to trial.

 Will you be handling my case?

 In larger law firms, it is very common for a client to meet a reputable California personal injury attorney at their initial consultation but then, their case is passed on to a junior associate to handle.
 If this is a situation you are not okay with, you may want to consider working with a smaller, more local law firm as an alternative.

 When you are going through a personal injury case, it is expected for you to have questions about the process.
 Your personal injury attorney in Newport Beach, California should be completely willing to quickly and kindly answer your questions over the phone whenever they arise.
 Communication is absolutely essential to the attorney-client relationship.

 Is there a difference between a car accident claim and a truck accident claim?

 If you’ve been injured in a truck accident in Newport Beach, you want to spend a decent amount of time to find a California personal injury attorney who has specific experience handling truck accidents.
 Truck accident claims are not handled in quite the same way as a car accident claim.
 There are bigger stakes, more serious injuries, and federal regulations involved in a truck accident case.

 You only have a limited amount of time to file a personal injury claim in Newport Beach, California.
-If you’ve been hurt in a car accident, truck accident, or motorcycle accident, a slip and fall incident, or due to medical malpractice, consider contacting Law Office Of Edward R. Flores today.
+If you’ve been hurt in a car accident, truck accident, or motorcycle accident, a slip and fall incident, or due to medical malpractice, consider contacting Flores Law Group, A Professional Corporation today.
 We would be happy to review your case, answer your questions, and help you understand all of your options to get the best possible resolution for you.